themarcusaurelius/Metricbeat/README.md

 metricbeat test config -e
 ```

-If you do not see any ERROR messages, than the configuration is correct.
+<i>If you do not see any ERROR messages, than the configuration is correct.</i>

 4. Set up the Kibana Dashboards: